das-developers/dasFlex/docs/CmdTemplates.md

 ### Example Set 2: Translation of a query parameter values with sub-parameters

-Query sub-parameters bare explaination.
+Query sub-parameters bear explaination.
 Though it wasn't the original intent of the HTTP query interface, it's all too common for protocols to pack many different individual settings into the value of a single HTTP query parameter, with each one acting as it's own sub-parameter.
 Take for example the following URL snippit: